halilergul1/AutoEncoders-HW/README.md

 # AutoEncoders-HW
-This repo contains hw I did for my deep learning class
+This repo contains autoencoders and var-autoencoders homeworks I did for my deep learning class